d-iii-s/msim/notes.md

 ### mem

-`mem.h` and `mem.c` are named unfortunately, they shoudl be named dmem.
+`mem.h` and `mem.c` are named unfortunately, they should be named dmem.

 ### LR and SC

 they need to cooperate with mips cpu, so the SC control should work in general physmem manager.

+### exceptions

+## interface viewpoint

+`device` is an interface, that the cpu implements (partially)

+`cpu` can a another interface, that the processors will implement.
+The implementation will be similar to the device abstraction, but with specific functionality.

+the `general_cpu_t` type provides the abstraction, and the `general_cpu.h` file provides a better interface for calling the functions.

 ## data types